JoshuaKoh/async-werewolf/roles.md

 # Wolf Team (Pack hunters)

 A number of abilities refer to the phrase "Werewolf Kill"
 For the purposes of all abilities (not wolfsbane), this refers to "The kill made by the pack-hunters as a group".
-A kill made by a Werewolf player based on their unique role abilitiy does not count as a werewolf kill for the lunatic,  dark wolf, etc.
+A kill made by a Werewolf player based on their unique role ability does not count as a werewolf kill for the lunatic,  dark wolf, etc.